 While the loose financial conditions that have resulted from ongoing deficit spending appear to have promoted economic resilience in the face of a higher cost of capital, they also are complicating the Federal Reserve's efforts to fully rein in inflation.
 The hot inflation print released in early April was a good reminder of the ongoing push-pull between fiscal and monetary policies.
-At 3.5% on a headline basis, the March consumer price index (CPI) was above expectations and may derail the 2024 rate cuts that both the market and the Fed appear to want.
+At 3.5% on a headline basis, the March Consumer Price Index (CPI) was above expectations and may derail the 2024 rate cuts that both the market and the Fed appear to want.
 Interest expenses on the country's massive debt pile will continue to increase as lower-yield bonds roll off and are replaced at contemporary rates, creating a whole other set of problems for the country.

 Market Summary 1st Quarter 2024

+Bloomberg US Aggregate Bond Index -0.78%

+Bloomberg US Corporate High Yield Index +1.47%

 MSCI World Index +8.88%

-MSCI EAFE Index +5.78%

 S&P 500 Index +10.56%

 German DAX Index +10.39%

 French CAC 40 Index +9.04%

 Nikkei 225 Index +21.54%

-Draat Orusia Oil +13.55%
+Brent Crude Oil +13.55%

-Brent Crude Oil \$87.48 a barrel
+BI ent of due on \$87.48 a barrel

 Gold +8.09%

-\$2,229.87 an ounce
+Gold \$2,229.87 an ounce

-+7.35% vs. yen
+US Dollar +7.35% vs. yen

-US Dollar +2.28% vs. euro
+US Dullai. +2.28% vs. euro